Affiliate links on Android Authority may earn us a commission. Learn more.

 Call or email without typing with Google Lens

-When Google Lenses recognizes a phone number or email address, you can tap on them to quickly jump to the calling or email apps.
+When Google Lenses recognizes a phone number or email address, you can tap on it to quickly jump to the calling or email apps.
 This eliminates any hassle with typing long numbers or addresses and can potentially save you some headaches caused by typos.

 Navigate to an address

 Google Lens recognizes addresses and displays a map thumbnail you can tap on to start navigating to that address.
-It also works with some zip codes/post codes.
+It also works with some zip codes/postcodes.

 Buy stuff with Google Lens